 Allowing detached guest homes on parcels that are less than 5 acres may create inventory in the rental pool.
-(Currently you may have a guest house on less than five acres only if it is attached to the main house) Allowing the vacation rental of the guest houses in addition to the main house, this would generally result in the rent being lower as the guest houses are smaller homes.
+The homes would most likely be smaller so they could be lower end rentals (Currently you may have a guest house on less than five acres only if it is attached to the main house)

 Each investor needs to do the math and make their own decision.